ctman96/CPSC-416-A3/README.txt

 - As per piazza @412, we enter an 'uncertain state' after sending a prepared message but not yet recieving a commit message from the txmanager.
 In this state, we wait 30 seconds, and then send another prepared message every 10 seconds.
+- From @392, Prof. Acton states that "If there is no transaction under way and you get a voteabort it can simply be ignored."
+We follow this design descision, in that we only abort
+- As per @407, we do not process ANY messages while delayed.